 Introduction

-Back In January 2019, I started paying attention to ingredients in beauty, personal care, and household products.
+Back in January 2019, I started paying attention to ingredients in beauty, personal care, and household products.
 I made drastic changes to remove and replace products containing ingredients that are endocrine disruptors, sensitizers, carcinogens, or organ system toxicants.
 So naturally, when outlining some of Sailaal’s top values in the early stages, the use of clean and nontoxic materials in our garments was non-negotiable.

 In our previous post, we explored the potential hazards associated with chemicals commonly found in clothing—and ways to avoid them.
 Since what we put on our body is just as important as what we put inside, I wanted to provide a list of concerning chemicals found in beauty, personal care, and household products.
 People should be informed on what they’re using, especially on a daily basis.